CDL-Quantum/Hackathon2022/Business_Application.md

 The business risks is implemented as follows:
 An intrinsic probability $P_i$ is defined for each relevant event (risk item, e.g. a change in stock market).
 An item ($i$th) is also assigned a probability to trigger another item ($j$th) with with the transition probability $P_{ij}$.
 Each triggered risk item (e.g. by other items) generates a specific loss.
 The sum of the losses of the triggered items gives the total loss for a specific scenario.
-T Finally, the model is evaluated by brute force (cf. ref [1] for the details).
+Finally, the model is evaluated by brute force (cf. ref [1] for the details).